calum74/econv/README.md

 template<typename Result>
 auto make_uniform(Result a, Result b)
 ```
-Returns a functor taking a generator, and returns a uniform random number between `a` and `b`.
+Returns a functor taking a generator returning a uniform random number between `a` and `b`.

 ```c++
 template<typename Result, typename Generator>
 auto make_uniform(Result a, Result b, Generator &gen)
 ```
-Returns a functor taking no arguments, and returns a uniform random number between `a` and `b`.
+Returns a functor taking no arguments returning a uniform random number between `a` and `b`.

+### Exceptions

+`entropy_converter` does not throw exceptions.

+### Thread safety

+`entropy_converter` is not threadsafe.
+Different instances of `entropy_converter` do not interact and can be used in different threads.

 ## Theoretical background
 Producing uniform random numbers from a hardware source presents two challenges: